-There is no set path to becoming a storyboard artist – some people come from an animation background, but just as many (like me) take a very wiggly route to get there.
-My introduction to storyboarding was on the Teletubbies, I started there as an Art Department Assistant and after a while got the chance to try out storyboarding (Teletubbieland is still my favourite place to work EVER).
+There is no set path to becoming a storyboard artist – some people come from an animation background, but many (like me) take a very wiggly route to get there.
+My introduction to storyboarding was on the set of the Teletubbies.
+I started out there as an art department assistant, chasing rabbits, helping out with props and generally getting in the way on set.
+After a while I got the chance to try out storyboarding and I jumped at it.
+I drew all the boards on yellow post-it notes and the director would lay them out on the wall of his portakabin.
+These days I draw on a digital tablet but the principals are still the same (and Teletubbieland is still my favourite place to work EVER!)

-The articles, notes and podcasts listed below explain what it takes to be a storyboard artist a lot better than I could.
-Some of them veer off into illustration but they all feel relevant.
-I’ll keep adding to the list and if you think anything is missing let me know! – Ad x
+The articles, notes, books and podcasts listed below explain what it takes to be a storyboard artist a lot better than I ever could.
+Some of them veer off into illustration, animation and comics but they all feel relevant.
+I’ll keep adding to the list and if you think anything is missing, please let me know! – Ad x

-Storyboards: What it Takes – Great series of short articles by Larry Latham, based upon a course he taught at Walt Disney TV Animation.
+Storyboards: What it Takes – Great series of short articles by animator, producer & director Larry Latham, based on a course he taught at Walt Disney TV Animation.
 Part 1 / Part 2 / Part 3.

-DC Cartoon Archive – Collection of storyboards and model sheets from the animated Batman, Superman etc.
+DC Cartoon Archive – Huge collection of storyboards, model sheets and backgrounds from the animated Batman, Superman and Justice League series.

 Character Design – Interviews and design examples from leading animation artists & designers.